apollozkp/zkp-subnet/README.md

 ## Hardware requirements

 For this version 0, it is advised that validators run slightly stronger hardware than miners do.
 This is needed due to the computational cost of converting Cairo programs to a set of constraints which a miner can then prove to signal his capability.
+Over time, as we move over to KZG based random circuits and proof generation, this requirement will drop for the validator and the miners will be able to compete more effectively.

 ### Validator requirements